quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

                         └── snippet_metadata.google.cloud.asset.v1.json
 ```

+As you can see from the directory structure above, some client library files must be written outside of the module's source tree (the `google-cloud-go/asset` directory).
+In fact, there are a number of locations in the `google-cloud-go` monorepo that reference client library modules and must potentially be updated.
+They are:

+*   `.github/.OwlBot.yaml` (manual edit)
+*   `internal/generated/snippets/<module>/<version>/**/*`
+*   `internal/generated/snippets/go.mod`
+*   `internal/postprocessor/config.yaml` (manual edit)
+*   `internal/.repo-metadata-full.json`
+*   `.release-please-manifest-submodules.json`
+*   `go.work`
+*   `release-please-config-yoshi-submodules.json`

+Shared files NOT modified by the current post-processor:

+*   `.github/.OwlBot.yaml`: This is a manual edit.
+The post-processor does not modify it.
+*   `internal/postprocessor/config.yaml`: This is a manual edit.
+The post-processor does not modify it.

+Module-scope (not shared) files modified by the current post-processor:

+*   `internal/generated/snippets/<module>/<version>/**/*`: `UpdateSnippetsMetadata` in `main.go` updates a $VERSION placeholder within the `snippet_metadata.google.cloud.*.json` files within the `<module>/<version>` directories.

+Shared files modified by the current post-processor:

+*   `internal/.repo-metadata-full.json`: `Manifest` in `manifest.go` creates or truncates the file and then writes all modules' metadata to it.
+*   `internal/generated/snippets/go.mod`: `modEditReplaceInSnippets` in `main.go` runs a command to update this file when new modules are added.
+*   `.release-please-manifest-submodules.json`: `UpdateReleaseFiles` in `releaseplease.go` adds new modules to this manifest with a starting version of `0.0.0`.
+*   `go.work`: `generateModule` in `main.go` calls a command to add new modules to the `go.work` file.
+*   `release-please-config-yoshi-submodules.json`: `UpdateReleaseFiles` in `releaseplease.go` regenerates this file to include all modules.

+See [Risks - Updating Shared Files](TODO) below for more details.

 #### **Post-Processing**

 A critical part of this design is adapting the logic from the existing `OwlBot` post-processor and `.OwlBot.yaml` configuration into the new containerized workflow.